xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

          ![pc-attr-management-5.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-management-5.png)
       * If you want to apply the new sorting to all products that has this product class assigned by far, enable the **Apply sorting globally** checkbox:
         ![pc-attr-management-7.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-management-7.png)
-        The **Apply sorting globally** setting affect the "active" attribute values only, i.e. the values that are marked with a green check-box and are automatically assigned to all products within this product class.
+        The **Apply sorting globally** setting affects the "active" attribute values only, i.e. the values that are marked with a green check-box and are automatically assigned to all products within this product class.

 4. Once you're done editing, click **Save changes**.